ros-org/ubuntu/README.md

 remove all backup~ files from svn if necessary

 >$ find . -name *~ -exec rm {} \;

+set "subl" and "meld" in the preference of rapidsvn

 ***
 # auto startup